CarlSimonIT/secure-automations-toolset/README.md

 * Internet connectivity.
 * PowerShell 7.
 * A Bitwarden account with a Bitwarden Vault in the Free tier or above.
 Paying for Bitwarden is not necessary.
-* A bare-metal instance of the Windows OS featuring a GUI and with Hyper-V installed.
+* **_NOPE_** A bare-metal instance of the Windows OS featuring a GUI and with Hyper-V installed. **_NOPE_**
-* The ability to log into that instance of Windows with a non-admin account + credentials of an account holding membership in the local Administrators group.
+* The ability to log into that instance of Windows with a non-admin account.
+* Credentials of an account holding membership in the local Administrators group.
 Logging into Windows as admin will not be necessary.

 Optional items:
 * A personal [Microsoft Account](https://account.microsoft.com/account/) (MSA) in the Free tier and configured to be a [passwordless account](https://support.microsoft.com/en-us/windows/go-passwordless-with-your-microsoft-account-585a71d7-2295-4878-aeac-a014984df856).